daria-dudka/CalendarApp/README.md

 This is a demo calendar application using React and Redux for state management.
 It was bootstrapped with create-react-app.

+You can find the deployed application by going to this link https://calendar-app-peach.vercel.app/

 ## Features

 - Single month view of a calendar for the current month.